 Fingerprint capture unit equipment specifications

-3 lists the Acquisition Profile levels for optical capture devices that can be used for fingerprint capture. t is highly recommended that the procuring organization adhere to the scanning resolution, gray scale, compression ratios and algorithms specifications of the table.
-When a FAP level is not applicable due to the technology deployed, then the user ould include the Make and Model of the acquisition unit in Field 14.904 of an ANSI/NIST-ITL transaction record when using that record type.
+Table 3 lists the Acquisition Profile levels for optical capture devices that can be used for fingerprint capture.
+It is highly recommended that the procuring organization adhere to the scanning resolution, gray scale, compression ratios and algorithms specifications of the table.
+When a FAP level is not applicable due to the technology deployed, then the user should include the Make and Model of the acquisition unit in Field 14.904 of an ANSI/NIST-ITL transaction record when using that record type.

 Mobile devices with the capability to detect the location of the fingerprint are desirable to provide a left/right, up/down indication for the operator or subject to insure optimal image content.